How IT Training in Malaysia Has Evolved Since the Pandemic

 1. Increased Awareness of Upskilling

-By investing in IT training, people are taking control of their careers, whether learning a new programming language or becoming proficient in cloud computing.
+By investing in IT training, individuals can take charge of their careers.
+Whether it's learning a new programming language or becoming proficient in cloud computing, upskilling is crucial for job success.

 2. Virtual Training is the New Norm